miroslavpopovic/blog-boardgamerweekly/content/reviews/d-day-dice-pocket.md

 Again, the rules are pretty simple and easy to grasp.
 You chose a beach to conquer during your game and then play 6 sectors on that beach, basically doing a skirmish on each sector.
 At the start of the game, one player rolls Axis dice with number of dice equals the sector number.
 Then each player, in its own round, must roll Allies dice and match all Axis symbols.
 Two re-rolls are possible.
 If all symbols aren't matched, the game is lost.
 Players must complete all 6 sectors to win.

 In Express!, we also have RWB (red-white-blue) rolls and straights.
 When rolling any of those, you rally a specialist to your squad.
 Specialists can be used to modify your dice rolls or conditions for winning a sector.
-There are specialists adding permanent ability to rolls of all players and specialsts that need to be sacrificed for an effect to trigger.
+There are specialists adding permanent ability to rolls of all players and specialists that need to be sacrificed for an effect to trigger.
 Specialists can also be sacrificed as a sector condition.

 ![D-Day Dice Express! - Specialists, RWB and straights](/reviews/d-day-dice-pocket/d-day-dice-express-1.jpg)